Threads (social network): Launch

-Within a day of its launch, Threads garnered thirty million users, surpassing the previous record set by ChatGPT and making it the fastest-growing platform in history.
+Within a day of its launch, Threads had gained thirty million users, surpassing the previous record set by ChatGPT and making it the fastest-growing platform in history.
 The early active user numbers of the platform were not sustained at the time, and the user base of the app plummeted more than 80% to 8 million daily active users by the end of July 2023.

 On the same day, lawyers representing Twitter threatened legal action against Meta Platforms, alleging that the company had used trade secrets to develop the Threads app.
 After the launch, Mark Zuckerberg broke his eleven-year silence on Twitter.
 He posted a Spider-Man meme to signify the similarity between Twitter and Threads.

 On August 22, 2023, Meta launched the web version of the Threads app.

 On December 14, 2023, Threads was launched in the European Union after a five-month delay due to privacy concerns raised by regulatory firms and the tight integration between Threads and Instagram accounts.

 Meta announced that from April 29, 2024, Threads would be temporarily shut down in Turkey.
 This was due to local rulings on its data-sharing with Instagram.
+Threads was return in Turkey on June 17, 2026.

+In April 2026, Meta introduced Live Chats on Threads, a feature that enables users to participate in real-time public conversations during live events within the platform's communities.